Beijing and Almaty make last pitches to stage 2022 winter Games

 But China’s Sports Minister Liu Peng played down any concerns about lack of snow, saying ski resorts have been operating in the proposed mountain venues for two decades.

 “Beijing 2022 will build on our existing snow-making capabilities to supplement snowfall... with minimal environmental impact,” he said.
-“We have a strong experience in organising winter Games.”
+“We have a strong experience in organizing winter Games.”

 Some 85 members of the 100-strong IOC will be voting at the 128th session in the Malaysian capital with a straight majority sufficient to decide the outcome.